If you’ve already planted okra or are thinking about it, deciding what to grow beside it is very important.

 Fertilizer Requirements

-To make sure your okra grows strong and healthy, you’ll need to make sure it’s getting all the nutrients it needs.
+To ensure your okra plant grows strong and healthy, it is essential to provide it with all the nutrients it needs.

 Okra is not a heavy feeder, but it will benefit from adding a balanced NPK fertilizer once or twice during the growing season.
 So, you’ll also want to make sure you’re providing fertilizer that has phosphorus, nitrogen, and potassium [2].

-You should also consider adding compost or aged manure around your okra plants, as this will supply additional nutrients over time and help keep the soil moist.
+Think about using compost or aged manure around your okra plants.
+It will give them extra nutrients and keep the soil moist.

 Garden Pests